 Much like medicine, the sport of rock climbing has evolved over the years.
 We no longer use the American Death Triangle, as it is known for its lack of redundancy as well as increasing load forces on fixed anchors.
 Before dynamic ropes came into play, climbers used twisted nylon ropes.
 We no longer belay with plates or (unless in a pinch) munter hitches.
 And today, the mainstay of traditional climbing equipment is nuts and cams; pitons have long since been replaced.
 As time continues to change, inevitably gear and technique will along with it, and for the better.
 There is always room for improvement.

-The underlying problem is not necessarily the aging of climbers or the overall evolution of climbing as a sport, but perhaps the ego behind climbers in general.
+The underlying problem is not the aging of climbers or the overall evolution of climbing as a sport, but perhaps the ego behind climbers in general.
 Yes, that word pops up a lot in rock climbing.
-Most of us will do anything to avoid being wrong by unconsciously getting stuck in that feeling of being right.
-It’s because being wrong often feels like being right, and we don’t know any better unless we are open to the possibility of wrongness.
+We will do anything to avoid being wrong by unconsciously getting stuck in that feeling of being right.
+Being wrong is a hard and bitter pill to swallow.

 My old climbing mentor told me a story: